 - 8 dried Figs

-- 2 T. Almond Butter (exclude if not tolerated)
+- 2 T. Almond Butter (exclude if not tolerated), or use Sun Butter

 - 1 T. Coconut Oil

-- 2 T. Bulletproof Upgraded Chocolate Powder, or any powdered raw cacao or cocoa that you like — use heaping tablespoons if you’d like extra chocolate flavor (exclude if not tolerated)
+- 2 T. Cacao Powder — use heaping tablespoons if you’d like extra chocolate flavor (exclude if not tolerated)

 - Dash of Cinnamon